plone/plone.app.multilingual/README.rst

 content that does not belong to any language.
 For example, for assets or side resources like images, videos and documents.
 For this reason PAM supplies a special Language Independent Folder to house these kind of objects.
-After PAM setup, there is a special folder called "Media", which can be accessed through the "Go to shared folder" item of the "Translate" menu.
+After PAM setup, there is a special folder called "Assets", which can be accessed through the "Go to shared folder" item of the "Translate" menu.
 All items placed in this folder will have neutral as their default language and will be visible from the other root language folders as if they were placed